 This is a technique that will influence a lot of what comes later in this guide.
 The holy grail of music promotion is when you’re being organically picked up and promoted by different radio stations, playlists curators and influencers.

-However, for most artists this just isn’t realistic, especially when you’re starting out.
+However, for most independent artists this just isn’t realistic, especially when you’re starting out.

 We’ve written a complete guide to music submission that should answer all your questions on this topic

 This is an area we’re big believers in and should definitely be part of your marketing strategy.
 The last decade or so has seen a massive shift in the industry and influencers now play a big role in helping your music reach a larger audience.